How to Serve Divorce Papers in Contra Costa County

 Completing the Proof of Service (FL-115)

-After service is complete, the person who served the papers (not you) must complete form FL-115, Proof of Service of Summons.
-This form documents: the server's name and address, the date and location of service, the method used, and which documents were served.
-The completed FL-115 is filed with the Contra Costa County Superior Court at 725 Court Street in Martinez.
-Once filed, the respondent's 30-day response period begins running (or in some cases, from the date of service).
+After service is complete, the person who served the papers — not you — must complete Judicial Council Form FL-115, Proof of Service of Summons.
+This form documents the server's name and address, the date and location of service, the method used (personal or substitute), and which specific documents were served.
+The completed FL-115 must be filed with Contra Costa County Superior Court — at 725 Court Street in Martinez for most matters — to formally notify the court that service was accomplished.

 What If Your Spouse Won't Accept Service or Can't Be Found